Annual Health and Medical Record

 Policy on Use of the Annual Health and Medical Record

 In order to provide better care for its members and to assist them in better understanding their own physical capabilities, the Boy Scouts of America recommends that everyone who participates in a Scouting event have an annual medical evaluation by a certified and licensed health-care provider—a physician (MD or DO), nurse practitioner, or physician assistant.
-Providing your medical information on this form will help ensure you meet the minimum standards for participation in various activities.
+Providing your medical information on this THREE PART FORM will help ensure you meet the minimum standards for participation in various activities.
 Note that unit leaders must always protect the privacy of unit participants by protecting their medical information.

 Parts A and B are to be completed at least annually by participants in all Scouting events.
-This health history, parental/guardian informed consent and hold harmless/release agreement, and talent release statement is to be completed by the participant and parents/guardians.
+This health history, parental/guardian informed consent and release agreement, and talent release statement are to be completed by the participant and parents/guardians.